regbo/lfp-unibus/README.md

 [`Producer Configs`](https://kafka.apache.org/documentation/#producerconfigs) |
 [`Consumer Configs`](https://kafka.apache.org/documentation/#consumerconfigs)

+Only a vetted subset of properties can be overridden to keep connections portable.
+When a key is prefixed with `consumer.` or `producer.`, that value wins over the generic form.

 #### URL Components

 - **Path Segments**: The topic name is derived from URL path segments, joined with underscores